VerdanTech/VerdanTech-Outline/planner/README.md

 # The Planner Feature Category

-The Planner feature category allows the creation of Agroplans, which are models which facilitate the organization of Plants into structured plans that can be swapped, modified, and subject to optimization.
-Plans can be generated with optimization strategies and objectives.
+The Planner feature category is the main user interface for viewing and modifying the bulk of the model state, including creating plants, recording observations, viewing planting calendars, and more.

 See:
 - *[Planner Wireframes](wireframes.md)*